 Strengthening the global cyber diplomacy engagement and debate is one of the key factors contributing towards the global implementation of the UN framework for responsible state behaviour.
 But with a rapidly expanding range of international issues on cyber diplomacy agenda, it is important to ensure that all stakeholders have access to the relevant knowledge and background of these processes as well as skills to meaningfully engage in those conversations.
 To support that goal, the EU Cyber Diplomacy Initiative – EU Cyber Direct launched the EU:CD Fellowship for junior and mid-level experts from partner countries.

 The main purpose of the EU:CD Fellowship is to support partner countries and non-governmental stakeholders to engage in international cyber diplomacy debates through addressing development of skills and knowledge at the individual level.
-The Fellowship will pay particular attention to knowledge transfer among the Fellows in order to build relationships and strengthen North-South and South-South cooperation.
-Some of the issues that the Fellowship will address include:

 - The UN framework for responsible state behaviour;

 - Regional and multilateral approaches to countering cybercrime;

 - International digital cooperation, including standardisation and data governance;